Ukraine provides operational update regarding the Russian invasion

 Ukraine provides operational update regarding the Russian invasion.
 Image: Ukraine's Armed Forces

-Ukraine’s Armed Forces provided its operational update on the Russian invasion on Friday, May 27 and noted there have been “no significant changes in the activity of units of the Armed Forces of the Republic of Belarus in the Volyn and Polissya areas.”
+Ukraine’s Armed Forces provided its operational update on the Russian invasion on Tuesday, May 31 and noted the “threat of missile and air strikes from the territory of the Republic of Belarus continues.”

-“Measures to strengthen the protection of the Belarusian-Ukrainian border are underway.
-The threat of missiles and airstrikes from the territory of the Republic of Belarus remains,” Alexander Štupun said.
+A spokesman for the General Staff of the Armed Forces of Ukraine, Alexander Štupun, said: “In the Volyn and Polissya areas, the main efforts of the Armed Forces of the Republic of Belarus are focused on strengthening the protection of the state border, engineering equipment positions, conducting reconnaissance and conducting combat training activities in the interaction of types and genres of troops.

-“In the Siversky direction, the enemy continues to take measures to strengthen the cover of the Ukrainian-Russian border in the Bryansk and Kursk regions, they are involved in two battalion tactical groups from the airborne troops of the armed forces of the Russian federation.
+“Russian enemy did not take active action in the northern direction.
+The enemy carried out mortar shelling of settlements in the border areas of the Chernihiv and Sumy regions,” he said.

-“In the Slobozhansky direction, the Russian enemy is training personnel for the replenishment of motorized infantry, tank and artillery units.
+“In the Slobozhansky direction, the enemy continues to prepare for the offensive, studies the probable ways of advancing, supplying weapons and military equipment, and material resources from the territory of the Russian federation.

-“In the Kharkiv direction, the Russian enemy’s main efforts are focused on maintaining the occupied positions and restraining the advance of our troops.
+“The enemy did not take active action in the Kharkiv direction.
+He fired on civilian infrastructure in the areas of the settlements of Terny, Lozova, Protopopivka, Rudneve, Sokolivka and others.”

-“In the Slovyansk direction, Russian occupiers continue to shell the positions of our troops, resuming the offensive.
+He continued: “In the Slovyansk direction, the enemy’s main efforts are focused on maintaining the occupied frontiers and supply routes, creating conditions for further offensive.
+It fired on civilian infrastructure in the areas of Dovhenke, Virnopillya, Hrushuvakha and Velyka Komyshuvakha.

-“In the Donetsk direction, Russian occupiers are conducting active offensive operations.
-They continue to fire on our units, launch missile strikes, and regroup troops,” he said.
+“There was an attempt to storm in the area of Dovhenke, the enemy was unsuccessful, and retreated to previously occupied positions.

-The Kherson region is also where Russian soldiers have been accused of raping and torturing women and children, and where accounts have emerged of the soldiers ‘purposefully exterminating the female population’.
+“In the Donetsk direction, the enemy is firing units of our troops with mortars, artillery and rocket-propelled grenade launchers along the line of contact.
+The main efforts are focused on establishing control over the city of Sievierodonetsk.
+Actively uses means of electronic warfare.

-Štupun continued: “In the Black and Azov Seas, Russian enemy naval groups continue to block civilian shipping.
+“In the temporarily occupied territories, the enemy continues to commit illegal acts against the citizens of Ukraine.

-“Over the past 24 hours, twelve enemy attacks have been repulsed in the Donetsk and Luhansk directions, a tank, five artillery systems, five units of armoured combat vehicles and five cars have been destroyed.
+“During the previous day, the strike aircraft of the Air Force fired on some enemy units in the Kharkiv, Donetsk, Luhansk and Kherson regions.
+Anti-aircraft missile units in the Odesa region shot down an X-22 cruise missile.”

-The air defence units shot down an enemy Ka-52 helicopter, a cruise missile and an Orlan-10 UAV,” he concluded.
+He concluded: “In the past 24hrs, eight enemy attacks have been repulsed in Donetsk and Luhansk, one tank, four artillery systems, five armoured combat vehicles and two enemy vehicles have been destroyed.
+Air defence units shot down an X-59MK cruise missile.”

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.